oversoul/admin-panel/Readme.md

 }
 ```

+4. create a `render` method that returns an array.

-5. to create a table
+- to create a table

 ```php
 function render(): array {